millerjs/udt_transfer/README.md

 ucp
 ===

 Recursive directory concatenation for use with udpipe.
-High performance 'cat'-ing of directories.
+High performance file transfer with checkpoint logging and restarts.
+A high performance scp.

 ******
 _WARNING: In early stages of development._